An Explanation on Principles

 'With right view, right attitude; with right attitude, right speech; with right speech, right doing; with right doing, right way of life; with right way of life, right exertion; with right exertion, right recollection; with right recollection, right concentration'.

 What we know is that right exertion enables right sati and right sati enables right concentration.
 The four radiances (jhanā) are the summit of right concentration and from the second one on thoughts and thinking (vitakkavicāra) are not present any more.
 And that means that in sati they are.
 Right exertion creates desire, exerts and applies vigour, strains and confronts the mind for the (non)-arising of (un)arisen (un)wholesome principles.
-So when right exertion is exerted what is then here left to do?
+So when right exertion is exerted, what is there then left to do?
 We can't say 'to stop thoughts and thinking' because that stilling belongs to the next member, so what is left?

 As to what is called meditation: